1 Ton Studios

 How many feminists does it take to change a light bulb?

-A. That's not funny!!!!!
+A. That's not funny

 How many zen masters does it take to screw in a light bulb?